dxdesjardins/GDPool/README.md

 Background
 ---
-This Pool Pool is a standalone version with slight modifications to make it function independantly from my larger GDEssentials repository.
+This Object Pool is a standalone version with slight modifications to make it function independantly from my larger GDEssentials repository.

 Licence
 ---